8 of Adelaide City’s Free Attractions

 Across the road from the ANZAC Centenary Memorial Walk is the Migrant Museum.

-This free museum showcases the changes Australia has taken over the last 200-plus years through British, European and Asian migration.
+This free museum showcases the changes Australia has undergone over the last 200-plus years due to British, European, and Asian migration.

-The exhibit when I was there was on the British migration, from the first white and convict settlement through to “£10 Poms” after World War 2.
+When I was there, the exhibit was on the British migration, from the first white and convict settlement through to “£10 Poms” after World War 2.

-Walking through the museum, you get to see and read lots of information on the migrants, how they travelled here and how it affected the Aboriginals who were here before them.
+Walking through the museum, you can see and read lots of information on the migrants, how they travelled here, and how their arrival affected the Aboriginals who were here before them.

 Hours